Three box trucks driving on a motorway at dusk

 What all variants share

-More dynamic than classical linehaul or loop planning
+More dynamic than classic linehaul or recurring-loop planning

 Direct or highly prioritized relations between pickup and delivery